enthought/mayavi/docs/source/mayavi/auto/example_mlab_3D_to_2D.rst

 determined by the aspect ratio of the camera (width/height) and its field-of-view.
 Any points not lying within the frustum are not mapped to the screen (as they would lie outside the viewable area).
-The perpspective transformation has the effect of scaling everything within the frustum to fit within a cube defined in the range (-1,1)(-1,1)(-1,1) as represented by homogeneous coordinates.
+The perspective transformation has the effect of scaling everything within the frustum to fit within a cube defined in the range (-1,1)(-1,1)(-1,1) as represented by homogeneous coordinates.
 The last phrase there is important, the first 3 coordinates will not, in general, be within the